 The Southeast is home to over a hundred alpaca farms, and you are invited to “Share the Joy” of alpacas by visiting a farm near you to see not only “the World’s Greatest Livestock Investment”, but one of the most beautiful, peaceful animals you can imagine.

-The Southern Select Alpaca Show is also a great venue to experience alpacas as hundreds of alpacas arrive in Sevierville,Tennessee to compete in the yearly event, held at the Sevierville Events Center the first weekend in March.
-Hosted by the Southeastern Alpaca Association, the show sponsors educational seminars, free fiber arts workshops, displays, vendors of all things alpaca, Bingo Fashion show and a show competition where the animals compete in halter classes.
+The Southern Select Alpaca Show Presented by M & M Alpaca Farrm is also a great venue to experience alpacas as hundreds of alpacas arrive in Concord NC to compete in the yearly event, held at the Cabarrus Events Center the third weekend in Feb.
+Hosted by the Southeastern Alpaca Association,and Presented by the M & M Alpaca Farm, the show sponsors educational seminars,workshops, displays, vendors of all things alpaca, And a show competition where the animals compete in halter classes and fleece classes.